GitJit-max/learning-linux/chapter/01-intro.md

 ## 1.14 What's wrong with GNU/Linux

 If you can have your full productivity without any problems using GNU/Linux, then by all means, switching to GNU/Linux is a good, smart choice.
 Alas, for many people, this is science fiction.
 And stating *just use Linux* for every one is a wishful dream.
 Many can't cope with the switch.
-Hardware question is a gamble and at the end of the day, there are applications that you don't get. [^dedo-2019] However compromising for ideology could be worth it (see [Section: Philosophy of the GNU project](#philosophy-of-the-gnu-project-philo)).
+Hardware question is a gamble and at the end of the day, there are applications that you don't get. [^dedo-2019] However compromising for ideology could be worth it (see [Section: Philosophy of the GNU project](#philosophy-of-the-gnu-project)).

 [^dedo-2019]: [Igor Ljubuncic - Windows 7 End of Support: What Next?, published 2019](https://www.dedoimedo.com/computers/windows-7-end-of-support-guide.html)

-### Toolchains over products [^raymond-culture]
+### Toolchains over products

 Unix people are all about infrastructure.
 They are plumbers and stonemasons.
-They design from the inside out, building mighty engines to solve abstractly defined problems like *How do we get reliable packet-stream delivery over unreliable hardware and links?* Unix people then wrap thin and often profoundly ugly interfaces around the engines.
+They design from the inside out, building mighty engines to solve abstractly defined problems like *How do we get reliable packet-stream delivery over unreliable hardware and links?* Unix people then wrap thin and often profoundly ugly interfaces around the engines. [^raymond-culture]

 By contrast, macOS programmers are all about the user experience.
 They're architects and decorators.
 They design from the outside in, asking first *What kind of interaction do we want to support?* And then building the application logic behind it to meet the demands of the user-interface design.
-This leads to programs that are very pretty, but the infrastructure might be weak and rickety.
+This leads to programs that are very pretty, but the infrastructure might be weak and rickety. [^raymond-culture]

 In many ways this kind of parochialism (i.e. only being interested in small issues that happen in your local area, and not being interested in more "important" things) has served the unix people well.
 They are the keepers of the Internet.
 Their software and their traditions dominate serious computing (the applications where 24/7 reliability and minimal downtime is a must).
 There is no other software technical culture that comes anywhere close to the unix track record.
-And it is one to be proud of.
+And it is one to be proud of. [^raymond-culture]

 The GNU/Linux developers are extremely good at building solid infrastructure, but the problem is that most of the computers in the world don't live in server rooms, but rather in the hands of end users.
 In early Unix days, before personal computers, the unix culture defined itself partly as a revolt against the priesthood of the mainframes, the keepers of the big iron.
 Later, they absorbed the power-to-the-people idealism of the early microcomputer enthusiasts.
 But today they are the priesthood.
 They run the networks and the big iron.
-And the implicit demand is that if one wants to use their software, one must learn to think like them.
+And the implicit demand is that if one wants to use their software, one must learn to think like them. [^raymond-culture]

 There is a deep ambivalence in the unix programmers attitude: A tension between elitism and missionary populism.
 They want to reach and convert the 92&nbsp;% of the world for whom computing means games and multimedia and glossy GUI interfaces and (at their most technical) light email, word processing and spreadsheets.
 They are spending major effort on projects like GNOME and KDE designed to give unix a pretty face.
 But they are still elitists at heart, deeply reluctant and in many cases unable to identify with or listen to the needs of the Aunt Tillies of the world.
 To non-technical end users, the software the unix people build, tends to be either bewildering and incomprehensible.
 Or clumsy and condescending.
 Or both at the same time.
 Even when the unix people try to do user-friendliness as earnestly as possible, they are woefully inconsistent at it.
 Many of the attitudes and reflexes they have inherited from old-school Unix are just wrong for the job.
 Even when they want to listen to and help Aunt Tillie, they don't know how.
-They give her "solutions" that she finds as daunting as her problems.
+They give her "solutions" that she finds as daunting as her problems. [^raymond-culture]

 The GNU/Linux people can turn aside from this, and remain a priesthood appealing to a select minority, a geek meritocracy focused on their historical role as the keepers of the software infrastructure and the networks.
 But if they do this, someone else will serve the people.
 Someone else will put themselves where the power and the money are.
-Someone else will own the future of 92&nbsp;% of all software.
+Someone else will own the future of 92&nbsp;% of all software. [^raymond-culture]

 ### Too much distribution(s) <!-- Pun intended -->